theotherp/nzbhydra2/readme.md

 After a while your browser should open to http://127.0.0.1:5076

-Alternatively you can use a docker container TODO add links
+Alternatively you can use a docker container.
+There's currently no proper container in the registry.
+Check https://github.com/theotherp/nzbhydra2/tree/master/main/misc/docker for hints.

+The java executable is expected to be in the PATH.
+If it's not and you can't/won't put it there you need to provide the full path via <tt>--java</tt> paramater

 If you get SSL errors when contacting indexers make please update your java runtime.